WhySooooFurious/The-Mac-Repo/README.md

 ## Notes
 - I either use cracked games because they don't run properly with their launcher OR I don't like the game enough to buy it OR I don't have enough money to buy it :)
-- Cracked games have the same performance than non cracked games(some games have drm protection like denuvo which worsens the performance,cracked games hence perfrom better in these cases)
+- Cracked games have the same performance than non cracked games (some have drm protection like Denuvo which worsens the performance, cracked games hence perfrom better in these cases)
 - You can request games to be tested by messaging the contributors on reddit or by creating a pull request
 - You can help by telling me how a game runs using the format below and messaging the contributors on reddit or by creating a pull request and using the format below
-- Whisky is basically the same as Crossover but free and better and it is what I prefer
+- Whisky is basically the same as Crossover but free and better and it is what I prefer because it doesn't break everything every update!
+- I will still put Crossover as what is being used to avoid confusion for the most part

 ## Important Notes
 - **Thermal Throttling:**